On Norway’s North Cape, nature takes the reins. This is a place of environmental extremes – in the best way.

 The famous Nordkapptunnelen (North Cape Tunnel) was officially opened by King Harald V in 1999.

 The North Cape is situated on the 71st latitude north, well above the Arctic Circle.
-This means that in the winter, the aurora borealis rules the skies, with the midnight sun taking over during the summer.
+This means that the aurora borealis rule the skies in the winter, with the midnight sun taking over during the summer.

-So, plan your trip accordingly based off of which (equally glorious) Arctic phenomenon you’d like to witness.
+So, plan your trip accordingly based on which (equally glorious) Arctic phenomenon you’d like to witness.

 North Cape weather is actually Subarctic, not Arctic (thank you, Gulf Stream!) – but that doesn’t mean it’s not chilly.